 Students gain knowledge and practical hands-on experience in materials and methods of construction for moisture and thermal protection.
 Specific projects determined by instructor and student interest.
-Course may be repeated up to four credits.
+OFFERED AS NEEDED

 CONSTRUCTION SKILLS: DOORS AND WINDOWS (12.00 Lecture Hrs.
-Total.)
-1 Credit
+Total)

 Students gain knowledge and practical hands-on experience in materials and methods of construction for doors and windows.
 Specific projects determined by instructor and student interest.
-Course may be repeated up to four credits.